PaddlePaddle/VisualDL/docs/components/README.md

 ### Introduction

-HyperParameters visualize the relationship between hyperparameters and key indicators of the model from multiple angles in a rich view, which is convenient for quickly determining the best hyperparameter combination and realizing efficient parameter adjustment.
+HyperParameters visualize the relationship between hyperparameters and model metrics (such as accuracy and loss) in a rich view, helping you identify the best hyperparameters in an efficient way.

 ### Record Interface

-The interface of the HyperParameters is slightly different from other components.
-It is necessary to record the hyperparameter data(`hparams_dict`) and specify the name of the metrics(`metrics_list`) through the `add_hparams` interface, and then call `add_scalar` to record the specific metrics data.
-Only in this way you can record the complete data.
+The interface of the HyperParameters is slightly different from other components'.
+Firstly, you need to use the `add_hparams` to record the hyperparameter data(`hparams_dict`) and specify the name of the metrics(`metrics_list`).
+Then, for the metrics you just added, you need to record those metrics values by using `add_scalar`.
+In this way you can get all data for HpyerParameters Visualization.

 ```python
 add_hparams(hparam_dict, metric_list, walltime=None):